CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/language-features/control-flow/walkthrough-implementing-ienumerable-of-t.md

 - loop structures [Visual Basic], optimizing performance
 - control flow [Visual Basic]
 ms.assetid: c60d7589-51f2-4463-a2d5-22506bbc1554
-ms.openlocfilehash: b13fd85ae01fd0b6f3c963d87a372add930be99d
+ms.openlocfilehash: f40fcf7e0724addc478b261dcd36d09e1d8a751a
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61975297"
+ms.locfileid: "74333687"
 ---
-# <a name="walkthrough-implementing-ienumerableof-t-in-visual-basic"></a>Procédure pas à pas : Implémentation IEnumerable(Of T) en Visual Basic
+# <a name="walkthrough-implementing-ienumerableof-t-in-visual-basic"></a>Procédure pas à pas : implémentation d'IEnumerable(Of T) en Visual Basic
-Le <xref:System.Collections.Generic.IEnumerable%601> interface est implémentée par les classes qui peuvent retourner une séquence de valeurs élément par élément à la fois.
-L’avantage de retourner des données d’un élément à la fois est que vous n’êtes pas obligé de charger l’ensemble complet des données en mémoire pour l’utiliser.
-Vous devez uniquement utiliser une mémoire suffisante pour charger un élément unique à partir des données.
-Classes qui implémentent le `IEnumerable(T)` interface peut être utilisée avec `For Each` boucles ou des requêtes LINQ.
+The <xref:System.Collections.Generic.IEnumerable%601> interface is implemented by classes that can return a sequence of values one item at a time.
+The advantage of returning data one item at a time is that you do not have to load the complete set of data into memory to work with it.
+You only have to use sufficient memory to load a single item from the data.
+Classes that implement the `IEnumerable(T)` interface can be used with `For Each` loops or LINQ queries.

- Par exemple, considérez une application qui doit lire un fichier texte volumineux et retourner chaque ligne du fichier qui correspond aux critères de recherche spécifique.
-L’application utilise une requête LINQ pour retourner des lignes à partir du fichier qui correspondent aux critères spécifiés.
-Pour interroger le contenu du fichier à l’aide d’une requête LINQ, l’application pourrait charger le contenu du fichier dans un tableau ou une collection.
-Toutefois, le chargement de la totalité du fichier dans un tableau ou une collection consommerait beaucoup plus de mémoire que nécessaire.
-La requête LINQ pourrait à la place interroger le contenu du fichier en utilisant une classe enumerable, en retournant uniquement les valeurs qui correspondent aux critères de recherche.
-Requêtes qui retournent uniquement quelques valeurs correspondantes consomme beaucoup moins de mémoire.
+ For example, consider an application that must read a large text file and return each line from the file that matches particular search criteria.
+The application uses a LINQ query to return lines from the file that match the specified criteria.
+To query the contents of the file by using a LINQ query, the application could load the contents of the file into an array or a collection.
+However, loading the whole file into an array or collection would consume far more memory than is required.
+The LINQ query could instead query the file contents by using an enumerable class, returning only values that match the search criteria.
+Queries that return only a few matching values would consume far less memory.

- Vous pouvez créer une classe qui implémente le <xref:System.Collections.Generic.IEnumerable%601> interface à exposer des données sources comme données énumérables.
-Votre classe qui implémente le `IEnumerable(T)` interface nécessitera une autre classe qui implémente le <xref:System.Collections.Generic.IEnumerator%601> interface pour itérer la source de données.
-Ces deux classes permettent de retourner séquentiellement comme un type spécifique des éléments de données.
+ You can create a class that implements the <xref:System.Collections.Generic.IEnumerable%601> interface to expose source data as enumerable data.
+Your class that implements the `IEnumerable(T)` interface will require another class that implements the <xref:System.Collections.Generic.IEnumerator%601> interface to iterate through the source data.
+These two classes enable you to return items of data sequentially as a specific type.

- Dans cette procédure pas à pas, vous allez créer une classe qui implémente le `IEnumerable(Of String)` interface et une classe qui implémente le `IEnumerator(Of String)` interface pour lire une fichier texte une ligne à la fois.
+ In this walkthrough, you will create a class that implements the `IEnumerable(Of String)` interface and a class that implements the `IEnumerator(Of String)` interface to read a text file one line at a time.

 [!INCLUDE[note_settings_general](~/includes/note-settings-general-md.md)]

-## <a name="creating-the-enumerable-class"></a>Création de la classe Enumerable
+## <a name="creating-the-enumerable-class"></a>Creating the Enumerable Class

-**Créer le projet de la classe enumerable**
+**Create the enumerable class project**

-1. En Visual Basic, sur le **fichier** menu, pointez sur **New** puis cliquez sur **projet**.
+1. In Visual Basic, on the **File** menu, point to **New** and then click **Project**.

 1. Dans la boîte de dialogue **Nouveau projet**, dans le volet **Types de projets**, vérifiez que **Windows** est sélectionné.
 Sélectionnez **Bibliothèque de classes** dans le volet **Modèles**.
 Dans la zone **Nom**, tapez `StreamReaderEnumerable`, puis cliquez sur **OK**.
-Le nouveau projet s’affiche.
+The new project is displayed.

-1. Dans **l’Explorateur de solutions**, cliquez sur le fichier Class1.vb et cliquez sur **renommer**.
+1. In **Solution Explorer**, right-click the Class1.vb file and click **Rename**.
 Renommez le fichier `StreamReaderEnumerable.vb` et appuyez sur Entrée.
 Quand vous renommez le fichier, la classe est également renommée `StreamReaderEnumerable`.
 Cette classe va implémenter l’interface `IEnumerable(Of String)`.

-1. Cliquez sur le projet StreamReaderEnumerable, pointez sur **ajouter**, puis cliquez sur **un nouvel élément**.
-Sélectionnez le **classe** modèle.
-Dans le **nom** , tapez `StreamReaderEnumerator.vb` et cliquez sur **OK**.
+1. Right-click the StreamReaderEnumerable project, point to **Add**, and then click **New Item**.
+Select the **Class** template.
+In the **Name** box, type `StreamReaderEnumerator.vb` and click **OK**.

- La première classe dans ce projet est la classe enumerable et implémentera le `IEnumerable(Of String)` interface.
-Cette interface générique implémente le <xref:System.Collections.IEnumerable> interface et garantit que les consommateurs de cette classe peuvent accéder aux valeurs de type `String`.
+ The first class in this project is the enumerable class and will implement the `IEnumerable(Of String)` interface.
+This generic interface implements the <xref:System.Collections.IEnumerable> interface and guarantees that consumers of this class can access values typed as `String`.

-**Ajoutez le code pour implémenter IEnumerable**
+**Add the code to implement IEnumerable**

-1. Ouvrez le fichier StreamReaderEnumerable.vb.
+1. Open the StreamReaderEnumerable.vb file.

-2. Sur la ligne après `Public Class StreamReaderEnumerable`, tapez la commande suivante et appuyez sur ENTRÉE.
+2. On the line after `Public Class StreamReaderEnumerable`, type the following and press ENTER.

      [!code-vb[VbVbalrIteratorWalkthrough#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#1)]

-   Visual Basic remplit automatiquement la classe avec les membres qui sont requis par le `IEnumerable(Of String)` interface.
+   Visual Basic automatically populates the class with the members that are required by the `IEnumerable(Of String)` interface.

-3. Cette classe énumérable lira les lignes à partir d’une fichier texte une ligne à la fois.
-Ajoutez le code suivant à la classe pour exposer un constructeur public qui prend un chemin d’accès de fichier comme paramètre d’entrée.
+3. This enumerable class will read lines from a text file one line at a time.
+Add the following code to the class to expose a public constructor that takes a file path as an input parameter.

      [!code-vb[VbVbalrIteratorWalkthrough#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#2)]

-4. Votre implémentation de la <xref:System.Collections.Generic.IEnumerable%601.GetEnumerator%2A> méthode de la `IEnumerable(Of String)` interface retourne une nouvelle instance de la `StreamReaderEnumerator` classe.
-L’implémentation de la `GetEnumerator` méthode de la `IEnumerable` interface peut devenir `Private`, car vous devez exposer uniquement les membres de la `IEnumerable(Of String)` interface.
-Remplacez le code généré par Visual Basic pour le `GetEnumerator` méthodes avec le code suivant.
+4. Your implementation of the <xref:System.Collections.Generic.IEnumerable%601.GetEnumerator%2A> method of the `IEnumerable(Of String)` interface will return a new instance of the `StreamReaderEnumerator` class.
+The implementation of the `GetEnumerator` method of the `IEnumerable` interface can be made `Private`, because you have to expose only members of the `IEnumerable(Of String)` interface.
+Replace the code that Visual Basic generated for the `GetEnumerator` methods with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#3](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#3)]

-**Ajoutez le code pour implémenter IEnumerator**
+**Add the code to implement IEnumerator**

-1. Ouvrez le fichier StreamReaderEnumerator.vb.
+1. Open the StreamReaderEnumerator.vb file.

-2. Sur la ligne après `Public Class StreamReaderEnumerator`, tapez la commande suivante et appuyez sur ENTRÉE.
+2. On the line after `Public Class StreamReaderEnumerator`, type the following and press ENTER.

      [!code-vb[VbVbalrIteratorWalkthrough#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#4)]

-   Visual Basic remplit automatiquement la classe avec les membres qui sont requis par le `IEnumerator(Of String)` interface.
+   Visual Basic automatically populates the class with the members that are required by the `IEnumerator(Of String)` interface.

-3. La classe d’énumérateur ouvre le fichier texte et exécute le fichier d’e/s pour lire les lignes à partir du fichier.
-Ajoutez le code suivant à la classe pour exposer un constructeur public qui prend un chemin d’accès de fichier comme paramètre d’entrée et ouvrez le fichier texte pour la lecture.
+3. The enumerator class opens the text file and performs the file I/O to read the lines from the file.
+Add the following code to the class to expose a public constructor that takes a file path as an input parameter and open the text file for reading.

      [!code-vb[VbVbalrIteratorWalkthrough#5](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#5)]

-4. Le `Current` propriétés à la fois pour le `IEnumerator(Of String)` et `IEnumerator` interfaces retournent l’élément actuel à partir du fichier texte comme un `String`.
-L’implémentation de la `Current` propriété de la `IEnumerator` interface peut devenir `Private`, car vous devez exposer uniquement les membres de la `IEnumerator(Of String)` interface.
-Remplacez le code généré par Visual Basic pour le `Current` propriétés avec le code suivant.
+4. The `Current` properties for both the `IEnumerator(Of String)` and `IEnumerator` interfaces return the current item from the text file as a `String`.
+The implementation of the `Current` property of the `IEnumerator` interface can be made `Private`, because you have to expose only members of the `IEnumerator(Of String)` interface.
+Replace the code that Visual Basic generated for the `Current` properties with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#6](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#6)]

-5. Le `MoveNext` méthode de la `IEnumerator` interface accède à l’élément suivant dans le fichier texte et met à jour la valeur retournée par la `Current` propriété.
-S’il en existe aucun élément à lire, le `MoveNext` retourne de la méthode `False`; sinon la `MoveNext` retourne de la méthode `True`.
+5. The `MoveNext` method of the `IEnumerator` interface navigates to the next item in the text file and updates the value that is returned by the `Current` property.
+If there are no more items to read, the `MoveNext` method returns `False`; otherwise the `MoveNext` method returns `True`.
 Ajoutez le code suivant à la méthode `MoveNext` .

      [!code-vb[VbVbalrIteratorWalkthrough#7](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#7)]

-6. Le `Reset` méthode de la `IEnumerator` interface ordonne à l’itérateur pour pointer vers le début du fichier texte et efface la valeur de l’élément actuel.
+6. The `Reset` method of the `IEnumerator` interface directs the iterator to point to the start of the text file and clears the current item value.
 Ajoutez le code suivant à la méthode `Reset` .

      [!code-vb[VbVbalrIteratorWalkthrough#8](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#8)]

-7. Le `Dispose` méthode de la `IEnumerator` interface garantit que toutes les ressources non managées sont libérées avant la destruction de l’itérateur.
-Le handle de fichier qui est utilisé par le `StreamReader` objet est une ressource non managée et doit être fermé avant la destruction de l’instance de l’itérateur.
-Remplacez le code généré par Visual Basic pour le `Dispose` méthode avec le code suivant.
+7. The `Dispose` method of the `IEnumerator` interface guarantees that all unmanaged resources are released before the iterator is destroyed.
+The file handle that is used by the `StreamReader` object is an unmanaged resource and must be closed before the iterator instance is destroyed.
+Replace the code that Visual Basic generated for the `Dispose` method with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#9](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#9)]

-## <a name="using-the-sample-iterator"></a>À l’aide de l’itérateur d’exemple
+## <a name="using-the-sample-iterator"></a>Using the Sample Iterator

- Vous pouvez utiliser une classe énumérable dans votre code avec des structures de contrôle qui nécessitent un objet qui implémente `IEnumerable`, comme un `For Next` boucle ou une requête LINQ.
-L’exemple suivant montre le `StreamReaderEnumerable` dans une requête LINQ.
+ You can use an enumerable class in your code together with control structures that require an object that implements `IEnumerable`, such as a `For Next` loop or a LINQ query.
+The following example shows the `StreamReaderEnumerable` in a LINQ query.

  [!code-vb[VbVbalrIteratorWalkthrough#10](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/Module1.vb#10)]